nark3d/LaravelZendSearch/README.md

 php artisan search:optmise --verbose
 ```

 I'll work on a scheduler in the near future, but make sure you optimise your index regularly.
-I'd suggest scheduling it yourself for now regularly.
+I'd suggest scheduling it yourself for now every hour or so.

 ## Searching